 Flight tickets; extras in hotel, etc; drinks during the dinner; city tax (if any); travel insurance; arrival and departure transfer; bike rental; luggage transport.

-Arrival transfer from Olbia airport to Arzachena € 35 p.p.; departure transfer from Olbia to Olbia airport € 25; supplement for single accommodation € 235 p.p.; bike rental; luggage transfer (€ 363 p.p. + 10 per pax - min 2 persons).
+Arrival transfer from Olbia airport to Arzachena € 35 p.p.; departure transfer from Olbia to Olbia airport € 25; supplement for single accommodation € 235 p.p.; bike rental; luggage transfer (€ 528 + 10 per pax - min 2 persons).

 Send us a quick inquiry

-We will guide you across this Sardinian region on a trip that - as for SardiniaCycling tradition - will put in connection special, significant places through lovely roads.
-And in those special places we wish you to experience the very local food, wine and hospitality.
+We will guide you across this Sardinian region on a trip that will you put in touch with special and significant places and on lovely roads.
+That’s SardiniaCycling modus operandi.
+And, in those special places we want you to experience the very special local food, wine and hospitality.

 Day 1: Arrival day